barbazul/1kfa/mod_guide_player.md

 The GM should decide if the weaponry incurs any additional costs when calculating encumbrance penalties.
 Is the item particularly heavy or large?

-Here are the defaul weapons available to characters:
+Here are the default weapons available to characters:

 Name             |  notes
 -----------------|--------------